 Mechanism and Interface

-•Open a debugging session (with the XSL/XQuery | Start Debugger / Go command).
-The appropriate session (XSLT 1.0, XSLT 2.0, XSLT 3.0, XQuery 1.0 or XQuery 3.1) is selected on the basis of the active file (see XSLT and XQuery Debugger).
-The XSLT and XQuery Debugger works only in Text View and Grid View.
-If the view of the active document is not Text View or Grid View when you start the debugging session, you will be prompted for permission to change the view to Text View, which is the default view of the XSLT and XQuery Debugger.
-You can, in the Debugger Settings dialog, also choose to have this option set permanently.
+The XSLT/XQuery Debugger works only in Text View and Grid View.
+If the active document is not in Text View or Grid View when you start the debugging session, then you will be prompted for permission to change to Text View, which is the default view of the XSLT/XQuery Debugger.
+You can, in the Debugger Settings dialog, also choose to set this option permanently.

-•Stop a debugging session.
-This closes the XSLT and XQuery Debugger interface and returns you to your previous XMLSpy environment.
-The information in the information windows is no longer available.
-Breakpoint and tracepoint information, however, is retained in the respective files till the file is closed.
-(So if you start another debugging session involving a file containing breakpoints, the breakpoints will apply in the newly opened debugging session.)
+Select XSL/XQuery | End Debugger Session to close a debugging session and return you to your previous XMLSpy environment.
+The information windows will be closed, but breakpoint and tracepoint information is held till the file is closed.
+(As a result, if you start another debugging session involving a file containing breakpoints, the breakpoints will apply in the newly opened debugging session.)